The science is clear. Wetlands are the most effective carbon sinks on our planet.

 Climate change could increase habitat fragmentation

 As a result, wetlands and wetland ecosystems are likely to change significantly.
 Many of the species that live in wetlands are heavily tied to water, and as a result they will not be able to move easily with this shifting climate.
-Even the more mobile species, such as birds, may not be able to move rapidly enough to cope with the change, and although there may be suitable climatic conditions for them elsewhere, there may not be suitable habitats for them to inhabit there.
+Even the more mobile species, such as barnacle geese, may not be able to move rapidly enough to cope with the change.
+Although there may be suitable climatic conditions for them elsewhere, there may not be suitable habitats for them to inhabit there.
 The spread of invasive species, better adapted to these new conditions, is also likely to be exacerbated by climate change.

 Wetlands: a natural solution to climate change